galaxyproject/galaxy-hub/content/get-started/glossary/index.md

 ---
 title: Galaxy Glossary
 ---
 <div class='right'><img src="/images/undraw-illustrations/book-lover.svg" alt="" width="240" /></div>

-Below are Galaxy's Glossary for keywords used throughout our ecosystem for easier understanding.
+Below you will find Galaxy's Glossary for keywords used throughout our ecosystem for easier understanding.

  **[Administrator or Admin](https://galaxyproject.org/admin/)** Person in charge of managing a Galaxy server.